Monday, October 16, 2006

 In 1675, St. Margaret Mary met St. Claude la Colombière, a newly ordained priest who was the Superior of a group of Jesuits in Burgundy.
 St. Claude would serve as her confessor for many years.
 He would specifically assist St. Margaret Mary in spreading devotion to the Sacred Heart before he was sent to England to serve as the confessor to the Duchess of York.

 Finally in 1683 Mother Melin was elected Superior of the Community, and Margaret Mary was made her assistant.
 St. Margaret Mary would even become the Novice Mistress.
 In 1686 the convent began to privately observe the Feast of the Sacred Heart.
 Two years later a chapel was built at the Paray-le-Monial in honor of the Sacred Heart of Jesus.
 Following this, several nearby convents would begin to observe the feast.
 It was not until after her death on October 17, 1690, that the Feast of the Sacred Heart was approved for specific dioceses by Pope Clement XIII in 1765.
-Pope Pius IX would extend the feast to the entire Church in 1856, and in 1899 Pope Leo XIII finally dedicated the whole world to the Sacred Heart.
+Pope Pius IX would extend the Feast of the Sacred Heart to the entire Church in 1856, and in 1899 Pope Leo XIII finally dedicated the whole world to the Sacred Heart.

-Her body is incorruptible.
+Her body is incorruptible

 For more information on the 12 promises and devotion to the Sacred Heart, see my post: Devotion to the Sacred Heart.